jtdaugherty/brick/docs/index.rst

 characters ("``|``") one column wide.
 The vertical border widget is designed to take up however many rows it was given, but rendering the box layout algorithm has to be careful about rendering such ``Greedy`` widgets because the won't leave room for anything else.
-Instead, the box widget saves the ``Greedy`` widgets for last after rendering the ``Fixed`` ones to prevent this from happening.
-In this way the ``Greedy`` ones are elastic, taking up the space left after rendering the widgets that have a fixed size.

-(Note that when we say "before" and "after" here, we don't mean visual order; the ``vBorder`` above comes after the strings visually, but the widget rendering order depends on size policies even though the final widgets get reordered visually to match their original layout.
-Rendering order here refers to the order in which we steadily consume available space in the rendering context by rendering sub-widgets.)
+Since the box widget cannot know the sizes of its sub-widgets until they are rendered, the ``Fixed`` widgets get rendered and their sizes are used to determine how much space is left for ``Greedy`` widgets.

-When using widgets it is sometimes important to understand their horizontal and vertical space behavior by knowing their ``Size`` values, and those should be made clear in the Haddock documentation.
+When using widgets it is important to understand their horizontal and vertical space behavior by knowing their ``Size`` values.
+Those should be made clear in the Haddock documentation.

 Limiting Rendering Area
 -----------------------